Kyle Farmer Player Props: Twins vs. Giants

 Giants Pitching Rankings

-- The Giants have the 16th-ranked team ERA among all league pitching staffs (4.32).
+- The Giants' 4.30 team ERA ranks 18th across all league pitching staffs.

-- Giants pitchers combine to allow 56 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Giants pitchers combine to allow 58 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Cobb gets the start for the Giants, his 10th of the season.
-He is 3-1 with a 1.94 ERA and 44 strikeouts through 51 2/3 innings pitched.
+- The Giants are sending DeSclafani (3-3) to the mound for his 10th start of the season.
+He is 3-3 with a 3.09 ERA and 41 strikeouts through 55 1/3 innings pitched.

-- In his most recent appearance on Wednesday against the Philadelphia Phillies, the righty tossed 3 1/3 innings, giving up two earned runs while surrendering five hits.
+- His last appearance was on Saturday against the Miami Marlins, when the righty went 5 1/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.